coodoo/xstate-examples/README.md

 ## Here are four examples showing different usages of xstate.

 Each one was built upon the previous one, hence it's recommended to start with `crud-v1-services` and move forward from there.
-All examples also available on codesandbox, feel free to play, fork and report any issues you found here.
+All examples also available on codesandbox, feel free to play and fork those example, and report any issues you found here, PRs welcomed too.

-PRs welcomed and feel free to open issues for any bugs or question you might have.

 All these examples are built with the help from [stateskit.com](https://stateskit.com)'s visual statechart editor, don't forget to try it out 😎